basmilius/flux/packages/flux/docs/guide/components/attention/confirm.md

 # Confirm

-This function displays an confirm with the specified properties and waits for the confirm to be closed before resolving the promise.
+This function displays a confirm with the specified properties and waits for the confirm to be closed before resolving the promise.

 <Preview>
     <FluxStack axis="horizontal" is-centered>